draco1023/spring-swagger-simplified/README.md

 * check using http://localhost:8085/spring-security-oauth-resource/swagger-ui.html
 * run java -jar oauth-example/oauth-resource-server-with-swagger/target/oauth-resource-server-with-swagger.jar
 * check using http://localhost:8086/spring-security-oauth-resource/swagger-ui.html
 * Important Note: For bar_r_w you must provide barClientIdPassword as clientId.
 ClientId for the remaining prompts can be left at fooClientIdPassword.
-On the
+For The user credentials use tom and 111.
 * __Compare the two and hope you will find the oauth-resource-server-with-simplified-swagger useful__